 After the passing of Reiner Winkler (1925–2020), the ivory collection was completed with the exhibition “Splendid White” (2 June 2022 to 8 January 2023) and can now be seen as a permanent collection presentation at the Liebieghaus.

-It was a hot summer day in July 2018 when the Liebieghaus experienced a unique and magnificent moment in its history: the Reiner Winkler collection and the chairman of the Städel administration, Prof Nikolaus Schweickart, signed an agreement on the transfer of the Winkler collection of more than 200 works of ivory to the Städel holdings for display in the Liebieghaus, for the most part in the form of a gift.
+It was a hot summer day in July 2018 when the Liebieghaus experienced a unique and magnificent moment in its history: the Reiner Winkler collection and the chairman of the Städel Board of Trustees, Prof Nikolaus Schweickart, signed an agreement on the transfer of the Winkler collection of more than 200 works of ivory to the Städel holdings for display in the Liebieghaus, for the most part in the form of a gift.
 Reiner Winkler had already considered this step some twenty years earlier, and now the time had come.
 Shortly after the signing of the contract, it was decided to present the collection to the public in the spring of 2019 in an exhibition entitled “White Wedding.
 The Reiner Winkler Ivory Collection Now at the Liebieghaus—Forever.”.

 This gave us only about one third of the usual time it takes to prepare for an exhibition.
 We were aware that the scheduling would be tight for both the presentation of the objects and the punctual production of the catalogue.
 It would be possible only with the teamwork of the entire Liebieghaus and Städel staff.